jingibre/jingibre.github.io/_posts/2023-12-20-MyTripToArenales.md

 - Appreciation of simple foods
 - Justification for bath evasion

 For these, I am grateful and eager to request them again next year.
+However, I want to single out one thing I am really grateful for: Juancho and Edu.
+Without them, this trip could have never happened.
+Not just because I needed partners but because they believed in me.

 I'll leave you with a quote that resonated with me when writing this post and that I hope resonates with you as well: